riboviz/riboviz/docs/user/prep-riboviz-run-nextflow.md

 samsort_memory: 256M
 ```

-For information on the allowable values, see [samtools sort](http://www.htslib.org/doc/samtools-sort.html) and its `-m` fla.
+For information on the allowable values, see [samtools sort](http://www.htslib.org/doc/samtools-sort.html) and its `-m` flag.

 ---